MelbourneGenomics/cpipe/docs/commands.md

   -p PROFILE, --profile PROFILE
                         The analysis profile (gene list) to use for the analysis of this batch
-  -f [FORCE], --force [FORCE]
+  -t METADATA, --metadata METADATA
+                        The path to an existing metadata file to use for this batch.
+Otherwise, generate a new metadata file.
-                        Replace an existing batch with that name, if it already exists
+  -f, --force           Replace an existing batch with that name, if it
+                        already exists
   -m MODE, --mode MODE  Either "copy", "link" or "move": the method used to
-                        put the data files into the batch directory
+                        put the data files into the batch directory -5, --no-md5          Don't check the md5 sums of fastq files
 ```
 Creates a new batch, including adding fastqs, creating the metadata file, and creating the batch configuration file.